Maslow Software

 Define Home

-• Moves the G-code origin to the current router Y & X position.
+• Moves G-code origin to the current router Y & X position.

 G-code line